allclients2/altocleftest2/README.md

 *note: All the versions use the "same release" of Alto clef, although some of them may utilize older versions of baritone.*

 ## Issues
-Have an issue?
+Have an issue or a suggestion?
 Report in the [issues section!](https://github.com/allclients2/altocleftest2/issues)

 ## How it works